benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/6-waiting-completion/_index.en.md

 7. In the *Select targets* section, choose *Lambda*

 8. In the Lambda section, choose the Serverlesspresso function containing the name `WaitingCompletion`.
-Tip: You can start typing "WaitingCompletion" into field to find the function.
+Tip: You can start typing "WaitingCompletion" into the field to find the function.

 9. Choose **Create**.